pulyaevskiy/node-interop/README.md

 ## Status

+This is a early preview, alpha version which is far from being feature complete.
-This package is under active development which means things are likely to change.
+Breaking changes are likely to occur.

 Make sure to checkout [CHANGELOG.md](https://github.com/pulyaevskiy/node-interop/blob/master/CHANGELOG.md) after every release, all notable changes and upgrade instructions will